A few days ago, I wrote a comparison article discussing the differences between Microsoft To-Do and Any.Do, both of which are helpful To-Do list apps.

 So, I find Todoist has more features than Microsoft To-Do.
 But my most used feature is reminders.
 I like it when the To-Do app notified me about a due task.

 The premium version of Todist unlocks many features and becomes so much better than Microsoft To-Do.
 So, if you can afford to pay $3 per month for a task management app, go for Todoist.

-If you do not use or need the Reminder feature in your to-do list app, you can use the free version of Todoist since the free version of Todoist is pretty much at par with Microsoft To-Do, sans the Reminder
+If you do not use or need the Reminder feature in your to-do list app, you can use the accessible version of Todoist since the Free version of Todoist is pretty much at par with Microsoft To-Do, sans the Reminder.